MartinKassar/Student-Backend/README.md

 * **POST** -posts
 ```
-// In this example you you will post (create) a new post to the posts-path ??? rewrite -> (if user hits same requests 2 times it would create another new resource if there is no constraint.)
+// In this example you you will post (create) a new post to the posts-path ??? rewrite -> (if student hits same requests 2 times it would create another new resource if there is no constraint.)
-Example: Use POST method to save new user, it will get a unique _id.
+Example: Use POST method to save new student, it will get a unique _id.

 //request
 curl -X POST "localhost:3000/posts" -H "accept: application/json" -H "Content-Type: application/json" -d '{ "post": { "title":"Best example", "body": "Here comes a perfect text"}, "author": { "firstName": "Michele", "lastName":"Byman" }}' | jq